 Your information is stored securely online in a partially encrypted database - it has a code that makes it difficult for anyone to read.
 To ensure your privacy, all communication between you and MyDirectives is protected that same way.
-Only you and those you authorize will be able to see your emergency, critical and advance care plan.
+Only you and those you authorize will be able to see your advance care plan.

 NO. MyDirectives won't share your data in any form in which you or your answers could be personally identified without your permission.
-The whole point of having an emergency, critical and advance care plan is to share your medical treatment goals, preferences and priorities with family, caregivers and healthcare providers when there's a medical emergency.
+The whole point of having an advance care plan is to share your medical treatment goals, preferences and priorities with family, caregivers and healthcare providers when there's a medical emergency.
 When you sign your Universal Advance Digital Directive (uADD)™ using MyDirectives, you authorize only approved healthcare providers to search and retrieve your records.
 Insurance companies won't have access to your answers unless you give them access.

-YES, you can use MyDirectives for free to create, store, update, share and retrieve your emergency, critical and advance care plan anywhere at any time!
+YES, you can use MyDirectives for free to create, store, update, share and retrieve your advance care plan anywhere at any time!
 We want you to live with confidence you will have a voice in your own care if you ever have an emergency and you can’t communicate with your doctors.
 We get paid by health insurance plans, healthcare providers, government agencies, and healthcare information technology vendors that believe finding and using high-quality advance care plans will help doctors treat you better.